blytheaw/serverless-music-gear/README.md

 This sample application demonstrates a basic CRUD REST API using NodeJS, TypeScript, and Serverless Framework

+This project used [this template](https://github.com/serverless/examples/tree/v3/aws-node-rest-api-with-dynamodb) from the Serverless Framework examples as a starting point

 ## Setup

 This project uses NodeJS 18.
 Install it first, then install dependencies with `npm install`